bhsi-cinch/contentful-hugo/README.md

 contentful-hugo [Flags]

 Flags:
- --space-id string         Id of the contentful space from which to extract content.
+ -space-id=value         Id of the contentful space from which to extract content.
 If not present will default to an environment variable named 'CONTENTFUL_API_SPACE'
- --api-key string          API Key used to authenticate with contentful If not present will default to an environment variable named 'CONTENTFUL_API_SPACE'
+ -api-key=value          API Key used to authenticate with contentful If not present will default to an environment variable named 'CONTENTFUL_API_SPACE'
- --config-file string      Path to the config TOML file to load.
+ -config-file=value      Path to the config TOML file to load.
 Defauls to ./extract-config.tml
  ```

 The tool requires two parameters to work, a contentful space id and API key.
 These can be provided as command line flags or as environment variables